 At the least, homeowners should have a hammer, a tape measure, a screw driver and wrench.
 “If you have those, you can accomplish almost anything,” Charlotte Gooding, Home Depot’s senior merchant for hand tools, storage and automotive, says.

-- Hammer: A lightweight, 16- to-20-ounce traditional finishing hammer.
+- Hammer: A lightweight, 16- to-20-ounce traditional finishing hammer is ideal for hanging pictures and pulling out nails.
 The handle can be wood or fiberglass, depending on personal preference.

 - Screw drivers: A 10- to-14-piece screw driver set that includes both slotted and Phillips heads is invaluable.
 In addition, a precision screwdriver set is helpful for smaller projects, such as adjusting tiny set screws on towel racks and eyeglasses.
 Magnetized tips help you hold the screws.